bloominstituteoftechnology/ios-projects/Prep/README.md

 * Create a free GitHub account.
 Visit github.com. (https://www.youtube.com/watch?v=GeyDJAwTEO8)
 * Set up your git identity (https://www.youtube.com/watch?v=U5flh0sRGBU) and global ignore file on your computer (https://www.youtube.com/watch?v=0fzNSluYjNM).

-## Training

-Train before day 1 on these topics

 ## Lambda Skills

 Master your basic Lambda Skills.
 Understand how the 15-week iOS curriculum works and be able to use Zoom to communicate with PMs and Instructors: